scharris/sqljson-query/docs/tutorial.md

     In this case the source database table field and desired JSON property name are both given explicitly.

-  - The second form ('category_code') is simply a string which is the database field name, in which case the JSON property name is automatically set to the camelcase form of the given name ('categoryCode'), because of our choice of "propertyNameDefault: 'CAMELCASE'" in the query group specification.
-Another option is 'AS_IN_DB' which would have property names defaulting to the database field names verbatim.
+  - The second form, `'category_code'`, is simply a string which is the database field name, in which case the JSON property name is automatically set to the camelcase form of the given name (`'categoryCode'`), because of our choice of `"propertyNameDefault: 'CAMELCASE'"` in the query group specification.
+Another option would have been 'AS_IN_DB' which would make property names default to the verbatim database field names.
     Thus the `'category_code'` entry is equivalent to:

     ```typescript